hpcleuven/VscDocumentation/source/accounts/vsc_account.rst

          as described above.

-      *  Lecturers of KU Leuven and UHasselt that need HPC access for giving their courses can request support (with student accounts, credits, storage, resources, etc.).
-The procedure is elaborated as part of our the :ref:`HPC support for education <hpc for education>`.
+      *  Lecturers of KU Leuven and UHasselt that need HPC access for giving their courses are encouraged to :ref:`request support for obtaining VSC accounts, Slurm credits and compute and storage resources <hpc for education>`.

    .. tab-item:: UAntwerpen
       :sync: ua